 NEWS AND BLOG

-Known principally as the vocalist, lead guitarist and composer for the Moody Blues, his voice graces hits such as Nights in White Satin and Forever Autumn.
+Known principally as the vocalist, lead guitarist and composer for the Moody Blues, Justin's voice graces hits such as Nights in White Satin and Forever Autumn.

 Please click on the link below to access more information about the tour.

 The set of images captured will be used in Mason's upcoming publicity campaign.

 Secret #20: 7 Deadly Sins ??? @debrajayneart former photography student at Plymouth University, fell in love with the magic of The Penventon Park Hotel.
 Her creative mind sparked and overnight the idea of a short film called the 7 Deadly Sins was born.
 The creative film tells the story of 7 sins embodied into females - their personifications coming to life and presenting how each sin reacts in certain situations.
 The initial inspiration came from the Copper Bar because of its “film set feel.”
 Other scenes were filmed in the ballroom and bedrooms, and the makeup looks were created from makeup artists from Truro College ?
 Debra described the day of the production to be one of the best days of her life.
 She said that being able to make the hotel come alive through her work was a dream come true.
 Debra won the Elevation Indie Film Awards in 2017 and now the still photographs that go alongside the film hang on the wall of our corridor downstairs ??
 Check out 7 Deadly Sins here - http://www.debrajayne.com/seven-deadly-sins.html Seven Deadly Sins Debra Jayne - Artography - - - #cornwall #art #photography #videography #film #indirfilm #deadlysins #7deadlysins #hotelart #cornwalllife #cornwalluk #lovecornwalluk